Get free no obligation leasehold advice

 Depending on your circumstances, it might not be worth getting involved in the expense and hassle of extending your lease if:

 • You are strapped for cash and mortgaged to the hilt.
-Lease extensions can be very expensive (many thousands of pounds), so you need to work out first whether you can afford it.
+Lease extension costs can be very expensive (many thousands of pounds), so you need to work out first whether you can afford it.

 • You are not likely to outlive the term of the lease.
-It can be quite rational just to let your heirs inherit the problem
+You may decide to just let your heirs inherit the problem.

 How much does it cost to extend a lease?